-Applications are available by clicking Environmental Grant Application or by calling 330.386.2194.
-March 25 is the deadline to apply.
-Grants will be awarded during this year’s citySweep collection of household hazardous waste at Heritage Thermal Services on April 23.
+Applications may be downloaded from this link, 2018 Environmental Grant Application, or by calling 330.386.2194.
+March 30 is the deadline to apply.
+Grants will be awarded during the 2018 citySweep collection of household hazardous waste at HTS on April 21.

-Since the company first distributed grants in 1998, schools and community groups have received a total of $73,775 through this program.
-Last year, 18 organizations received grants ranging from $150 to $1,000.
+Since the company first distributed grants for environmental projects in 1998, schools and community groups have received a total of $87,250.
+In 2017, 12 organizations received grants ranging from $250 to $750.

 VP of Health and Safety Jim Mangas discusses the importance of plant safety, maintenance, and reliability (featured in BIC Magazine July/Aug '22)